Delta5787/RL3/README.md

+## Usage

+interface.py contains a main block of code with commented lines you can simply choose which model to visualize by uncommenting those lines.

 ## Presentations

 The class Controller allows interaction with the gymnasium environments "InvertedPendulum-v4", "InvertedDoublePendulum-v4" with policies learned with FQI, REINFORCE or PPO (clipped version).
+Only REINFORCE and fittedQ were "successfully" implemented.
+Provided they're not optimal as training could go much longer, they serve as proof of concepts for the project.

 ## Controller details